Mohanananda Brahmachari

-Shree Shree Mohanananda Brahmachari (17 December 1904 – 29 August 1999) was a Brahmagya Mahapurush and an Indian guru.
+Shree Shree Mohanananda Brahmachari (17 December 1904 – 29 August 1999) was an Indian spiritual guru.
 He was the second Mohanta (Head) of the Ram Niwas Brahmacharya Ashram, Deoghar.
 He also created number of trusts, social service foundations, hospitals, medical centers, and schools under his Guru's name, Guru Sri Sri Balananda Brahmachari across India.

 His childhood name was Manmohon Banerjee and was second son of Sri Hem Chandra Banerjee and Srimoti Binoyini Debi.
 He was born at Khaprelbazar in Midnapur town of West Bengal.
 By birth He is descendant of Bhatta Narayan Family and belonging to "Sandilya Gotra".
 He studied at C.M.S School of Bhagalpur, and on English Medium School of Dhanbad.
 He passed Entrance equivalent to Matriculation / Secondary Examination in first division in the year 1920.
 He studied intermediate in Scottish Church College and stayed in Ogilivie Hostel.

-Sri Mohanananda Brahmachari Maharaj, almost universally addressed as Maharajji, was a major spiritual force in India and abroad for over six decades from 1937 till 1999.

-Early life

-He took birth on 17 December 1904 in the town of Midnapore in Bengal province.
-His parents, a devout Brahmin couple, Binayani Devi and Hemachandra Bandopadhaya were devotees and disciples of Sri Balananda Brahmachari, a great saint who had taken up residence in the temple town of Deoghar in Bihar province.
-Sri Manamohan, as he was then named, passed his Entrance Examination in 1920 from Dhanbad English High School.
-Thereafter, he joined the Scottish Church College in Calcutta for his graduate studies and stayed in the Ogilvie Hostel.
-His classmates later remembered him for his pleasant yet indrawn personality, and for his touch of artistic sophistication which he brought to every task.
-Later on, it became apparent that Sri Manamohan had developed a great attraction for the divine life during this time and had begun practicing various austerities as well as studying several religious thought leaders such as Swami Vivekananda and Sri Aurobindo.
-He had also collected detailed information about the religious practices followed at Deoghar Ashram from his family.
-Finally, he left the hostel on September 9, 1921 and travelled to the Deoghar ashram of Sri Balananda Brahmachari.